 Columbus’s views on conquest and enslavement reflected his upbringing and experiences and were typical of many contemporary European Christians.

 Columbus first proposed his voyage in person to Queen Isabella and King Ferdinand on January 20, 1486, in Alcalá de Henares (near Madrid).
 The next photo shows the preserved entranceway to the building where the audience occurred.

-Isabella and Ferdinand reluctantly agreed to sponsor the voyage—which they thought fanciful—only after completing Grenada’s conquest in January 1492.
-They met Columbus to finalize arrangements for the voyage in the City of Grenada’s famous Alhambra, shown below.
+Isabella and Ferdinand reluctantly agreed to sponsor the voyage—which they thought fanciful—only after completing Granada’s conquest in January 1492.
+They met Columbus to finalize arrangements for the voyage in the City of Granada’s famous Alhambra, shown below.

 As related in the Chronology below, Columbus seized Taíno captives as he explored the Caribbean.
 In 1493, he took nine of them and a representative of Chief Guacanagarí back to Spain, where they spent six months.

 Columbus’s Journal doesn’t individually name or identify the captives seized, but the subsequent historical record shows Columbus had a long-standing use and trust for one of the younger ones seized on the Taíno island Guanahaní (possibly the modern San Salvador) on October 14, 1492.
 This captive’s life can be traced individually commencing in 1493 and for years thereafter, and it’s through his eyes that Encounters Unforeseen portrays the Taíno “discovery” of Europe.